Waterfall project management methodology, phases, and guide

 1. Requirements phase

-By the end of the requirements phase, you should have a very clear outline of the project from start to finish, including:
+By the end of the requirements phase, you should have a clear outline of the project from start to finish, including:

 2. System design phase